 Use mulch that is evenly dispersed and suspended in agitated water.
-Apply at a rate of one ton per acre with a minimum of 95 percent coverage of the seedbed.
+Apply at a rate of 2,000 lbs per acre or the manufacturer's recommended rate, whichever is greater.
+Provide a minimum of 95 percent coverage of the seedbed.